Image

 Description

 This study will be conducted in two stages.
 Stage 1 is a 48-week, dose-escalation, open-label evaluation of AR-14034 SR. Two cohorts will be enrolled, for an approximate total of 10 subjects.
-Subjects in both cohorts will attend visits through Week 48 for assessment of safety and preliminary treatment effects.
+Subjects will receive AR-14034 SR in one of two dose levels and attend visits through Week 48 for assessment of safety and preliminary treatment effects.

 Stage 2 is a 56-week (plus extension) double-masked, active comparator, randomized, parallel group evaluation of AR-14034 SR compared with aflibercept.
-Approximately 130 subjects will be enrolled and randomized 2:2:1 to AR-14034 SR lower dose, AR-14034 SR higher dose, or aflibercept dosed as labelled.
+Approximately 130 subjects will be enrolled and randomized 2:2:1 to AR-14034 SR one injection, AR-14034 SR two injections, or aflibercept dosed as labelled.
 Subjects will attend visits through Week 56 for assessment of safety and treatment effects.
 A 16-week open label extension phase will be conducted thereafter.

 Eligibility